steveee27/E-Commerce-Product-Description-Classification/README.md

 ## Conclusion

-The results highlight that TF-IDF with SVM consistently delivers higher accuracy and precision, making it ideal for applications requiring precise product classification.
-On the other hand, Random Forest with Word2Vec demonstrates better recall, suggesting its suitability for scenarios where minimizing missed classifications is crucial.
-These findings underscore the importance of selecting the right combination of text representation and model based on the specific requirements of the classification task, such as precision-focused marketing recommendations or recall-sensitive inventory categorization.
+The results clearly demonstrate that the combination of TF-IDF with a tuned SVM model achieves the best performance across all metrics, including accuracy, precision, recall, and F1 score.
+Other combinations, such as Random Forest with Word2Vec or even TF-IDF, consistently lagged behind, with their highest scores reaching only around 0.92 compared to 0.95 achieved by the tuned SVM model.
+These findings highlight the importance of fine-tuning hyperparameters and selecting robust text representation techniques like TF-IDF for achieving superior results in e-commerce product classification.
+This approach proves particularly effective for tasks requiring both accuracy and consistency in categorization.

 ## License